GabeScott/standard-works-vault/General Conference/1987 April - Covenants.md

 Brother Tuttle wanted those blessings from our prayers for those struggling souls whom most of us hardly remember, but whom he could not forget.

-The scriptures teach that “the effectual fervent prayer of a righteous man availeth much” (James 5:16).
+The scriptures teach that “the effectual fervent prayer of a righteous man availeth much” ([[James 5.16|James 5:16]]).

 Can you not believe that the Lord may have favored the pleadings of this saintly man above our own appeal for his recovery?